tohlh/CustoFlash/README.md

 This library contains modified versions of `SerialFlashChip.cpp` and `SerialFlashChip.h` by PaulStoffregen.

 ## 1.0.0 Usage
 To use CustoFlash, we have to include the `CustoFlash.h` header.
-We will then call the functions with a `flash` object.
+We will then call the functions with a `CustoFlash` object.
 ```cpp
 #include "CustoFlash.h"
 ```